Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks

-Throughout what follows, we consider the (uniquely determined) multisections $\{s^{\CB\Lambda}\}_{\Lambda\in\partial^0\Gamma}$ in the definitions above as part of the information of a canonical multisection, both in the $\CL_i$ case and the $\cW$ case.
-For a bundle obtained as a direct sum of the Witten bundle and cotangent line bundles, we define a canonical multisection to be a direct sum of canonical multisections of the corresponding bundles.
+Throughout what follows, we consider the (uniquely determined) multisections $\{s^{\CB\Lambda}\}_{\Lambda\in\partial^0\Gamma}$ in the definitions above as part of the information of a canonical multisection, both for $\CL_i$ and for $\cW$.
+For a bundle obtained as a direct sum of $\cW$ and cotangent line bundles, we define a canonical multisection to be a direct sum of canonical multisections of the corresponding bundles.

 \begin{obs} Sums of canonical multisections of $\cW \to \oPM_{\Gamma}$ or $\CL_i$, or multiples of canonical multisections by a positive scalar, are canonical.